Spartina

 Why is it a pest?

-Groups of spartina form thick grassy clumps.
-These can spread sideways from underground rhizomes (continuously growing underground stems) or by overground side shoots.
-Spartina can form in estuary environments, causing a build-up of sediment.
-This can increase the risk of flooding and also change the habitat for wading bird species and other estuary flora and fauna.
+Groups of spartina form thick grassy clumps that spread through rhizomes (underground horizontal stems) or by overground side shoots.
+Spartina can establish in estuary environments (where there is a mix of fresh water and salt water), causing a build-up of sediment.
+This can alter the natural flushing cycles of the estuary habitat, increase the risk of flooding and change the habitat for wading birds and other estuary plants and animals.

 What does it look like?